-Fundus Fluorescein Angiography (FFA) is a diagnostic photographic procedure that is performed to give your retinal specialist more information about the condition of the back of your eye.
+Fundus Fluorescein Angiography (FFA) is a diagnostic photographic procedure of the back of your eye that is performed to give your retinal specialist more information about its condition.
 A small amount of yellow fluorescein dye will be injected into a vein in your arm which travels around your body highlighting blood vessels.
-This provides a detailed view of the back of your eye, which helps to inform your treatment plan.
+This results in a detailed view of the back of your eye, which helps to inform your treatment plan.
 Unlike X-Rays, there is no exposure to radiation during this test.

 The nurse will dilate your pupils with eye drops, this normally takes between 10-30 minutes and can take longer in patients with dark irises.
 Please do not drive to your appointment, as your vision may be left blurry for between 6-8 hours.
 The nurse will also check your blood pressure.

 Once your eyes are fully dilated, a doctor or nurse will insert a cannula (a type of needle) into a vein in your forearm or in the back of your hand similar to when you undergo a blood test.
 They will then ask you to sit in front of the Optos® Ultra-Widefield Retinal Imaging scanner and will take images of your eyes before the dye is injected.
 The doctor or nurse will inject the dye and afterwards they will take a further set of images.

 The test itself takes about 15 minutes.
 You will experience bright flashing lights throughout the examination.